Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Choosing a grass

-Kentucky bluegrass is better for the area from the Cascades to New England and the higher elevations of the upper South.
+Kentucky bluegrass is better for the area from the Midwest to New England and the higher elevations of the upper South.
 Buffalo grass is not as nice looking but it is requires much less water.
-Bent grass was very popular thirty years ago but it takes much more water and fertilizer to keep it green.
+Bent grass was very popular fifty years ago but it takes much more water and fertilizer to keep it green.
 Also, it is susceptible to every known lawn disease.

-An alternative to grass is dwarf pennyroyal, which is a low growing mint.
+Another alternative to grass is dwarf pennyroyal, which is a low growing mint.
+It grows better in the shade than any grass.
 I used it in a small courtyard and it worked very well.
 It only needed mowing once a month and smelled wonderful.
-Also, it discourages fleas.
-However, it does not hold up to heavy foot traffic so I had to put stepping stones in the path I walked every day.
+It tolerates foot traffic and also discourages fleas.
+Descriptions of dwarf pennyroyal and other low growing ground covers can be found at Stepables.com.
 I have also heard of a lawn of wild garlic in arid central Oregon, which stays green all year without any watering.
+But, imagine mowing it.

 Establishing a lawn

 New lawns can be planted by seed or sod.
 For seed, the soil must be at least 55 degrees for the seed to germinate quickly.
 This is from mid-April to mid-October in western Oregon.
 Sod can be laid from March to November.
-Preparation is exactly the same.
+Soil preparation for a new lawn is the same.
 The biggest difference is cost.
-Sod costs around 25 cents per square foot and grass seed costs about 2 cents.
+Sod costs around 45 cents per square foot and grass seed costs about 4 cents.
 However, sod is better if the ground slopes enough to cause erosion.

 If a lawn has good soil but weedy grass, it can be renovated and replanted without tilling the soil.
 The steps are:

-Spray the old grass with Roundup, and wait seven days.
+Spray the old grass with Roundup, and wait seven days, or smother it with black plastic and wait a month.

 Use a thatcher, also called a power rake, to loosen the old grass and soil, then rake off the old grass.